Jonathan Graham HARSTON

 MOST RECENT EMPLOYMENT

-April 2014 to September 2016: contractor for Cerco IT Services and VSL IT Support
+April 2014 to date: contractor for Cerco IT Services and VSL IT Support

 IT Support Engineer.
 Worked as a contractor through agencies on various projects